 To resize text frame, click and drag the text frame handles with the Selection tool.
 To move the text frame, drag the edge of the frame with the Selection tool

-To add a bullet to a paragraph, click in the paragraph, then click on the paragraph palette menu button to open its palette menu.
-Choose Bullets and Numbering..
+To add a bullet to a paragraph, click in the paragraph, then click on the hamburger menu at the top right of the screen.

 In the Bullets and Numbering dialog box, choose Bullets from the List Type dropdown menu, and enter values for the other options in the dialog box.
 Then click OK.